Planning With the Environment in Mind

 Tengah

-Land in Tengah has been set aside for development about 30 years ago, and based on URA’s Master Plan 2019, Tengah is zoned largely for residential development.
-An Environmental Baseline Study (EBS) was conducted from 2016 - 2017.
+Since about 30 years ago, land in Tengah has been set aside for development.
+Based on URA's Master Plan 2019, Tengah is zoned largely for residential development.
+An Environmental Baseline Study (EBS) was conducted from 2016 - 2017, to understand the existing condition of the area.
 Since then, we have engaged consultants to conduct in-depth Environmental Impact Studies (EIS) for the Tengah North and Tengah South areas.
+Mitigation measures as well as an Environmental Management and Monitoring Plan (EMMP) were also developed to minimise the environmental impact of development.

-The consultants have proposed for some areas with plants and fauna of conservation significance to be protected and retained.
-HDB and partner agencies are studying the possibility of conserving these areas with agencies and Nature Groups, as additional natural green areas, above what has been safeguarded in the Master Plan.
-This would enhance existing plans for ecological connectivity from the Western Catchment Area through Tengah to the Central Catchment Nature Reserve.
+In Tengah North and South areas, HDB's appointed consultants have proposed for some areas with plants and fauna of conservation significance to be protected and retained as part of the green spaces.
+HDB and NParks are studying the possibility of conserving these areas with agencies and Nature Groups, as additional park spaces, above what has been safeguarded in the Master Plan.
+This would help enhance existing plans for ecological connectivity from the Western Catchment area through Tengah to the Central Catchment Nature Reserve.

 Tengah North